Oak Eggar moth caterpillar and moth

 The smaller Grass Eggar moth (lasiocampa trifolii) is an extremely localised species in the British Isles but may occasionally be found in the same coastal habitat.

 Oak Eggar life cycle

-The daytime flying males can commonly be seen flying quickly over the tops of low lying vegetation during afternoon sunshine following the pheromone trails given off by newly emerged nocturnal females.
+The daytime flying males, such as the one featured seen on the cliff tops above Mullion Cove in Cornwall, can commonly be seen flying quickly over the tops of low lying vegetation during afternoon sunshine following the pheromone trails given off by newly emerged nocturnal females.